The best turkey fryers offer an easy way to cook up delicious meat for Thanksgiving, or even just a special meal.

 Many turkey fryers come with some useful features that make cooking a lot easier.
 Some fryers have built-in extras such as a timer, a thermostat, indicator lights or a drain valve, all of which help either during the cooking process or, in the case of the drain valve, with cleanup.

 Why trust us?

-When we researched turkey fryers, we read manufacturer websites, along with cookbooks, cooking blogs and a variety of articles related to frying turkeys to see what characteristics fine cooks appreciate in a fryer.
-Although there are oil-less turkey fryers available, they are less likely to produce the crispy, crunchy exterior and tender interior of oil-fried turkey.
-As a result, we chose oil fryers for our recommendations, since these seem to be the most popular and preferred models on the market.
+When we researched turkey fryers, we read manufacturer websites, along with cookbooks, cooking blogs, and a variety of articles related to frying turkeys to see what characteristics fine cooks appreciate in a fryer.

 We also watched user videos to see how real people work with these devices, which requires a measure of care to avoid accidental burns or fires.